OXID-eSales/oxideshop-user-documentation/operation/discounts/discounts.rst

 The discount reduces the price of an item if certain conditions are met.

-You can grant lower item prices for certain items, categories, users, user groups, purchase values or quantities.
+You can offer lower item prices for certain items, categories, users, user groups, purchase values or quantities.

 Discounts help attract customers and increase loyalty.